What is a legacy?

 We often hear stories of animals that save lives or do amazing jobs – mountain rescue dogs, medical detection dogs, service animals, even animals donating blood to save the lives of other pets.

-And there are pets whose stories leave such an impact that they inspire action in others – if it weren’t for a little spaniel called Lucy then we’d never have seen the introduction of ‘Lucy’s Law’ – a landmark piece of animal welfare legislation designed to tackle puppy/kittens farms and illegal breeding practices.
+And there are pets whose stories leave such an impact that they inspire action in others – if it weren’t for a little spaniel called Lucy then we’d never have seen the introduction of ‘Lucy’s Law’ – a landmark piece of animal welfare legislation designed to tackle puppy/kitten farms and illegal breeding practices.

 These animals have an incredible impact on society, shaping a better, safer world for humans and animals alike.
 That is their legacy.